 delivering a world-class tram network for greater nottingham

-NET's extension will more than double the size of Nottingham's tram network by the end of 2014.
+NET's extension will more than double the size of Nottingham's tram network.
 Passengers will benefit from 17.5km of new track and 28 new tram stops, easing access to many of the area's largest employers.

 Construction work is being undertaken by Taylor Woodrow and Alstom, a joint venture on behalf of Tramlink Nottingham; the NET concession holder appointed by Nottingham City Council.